Multi-Environment GLAMP: Approximate Message Passing for Transfer Learning with Applications to Lasso-based Estimators: Introduction

 To preview the utility of our framework, we describe our basic setting: we observe $E$ datasets $(y_e,X_e)$ with $y_e \in \mathbb{R}^{n_e}, X_e \in \mathbb{R}^{n_e \times p}$ from potentially different distributions.
 Each dataset---referred to as an environment---follows a regression model with its own coefficient vector $\beta_e$ (see Assumption~\ref{asp:prelim.transfer.model}).
 The goal in transfer learning is to leverage information across these environments to improve the estimation of regression coefficients in a specific environment of interest.
-Multiple approaches have been proposed for this purpose, and we demonstrate the utility of GLAMP by analyzing three representative estimators: (i) Stacked Lasso \citep{bastani2021predicting}, which serves as an early fusion method by combining all datasets at the start of learning.
+Multiple approaches have been proposed for this purpose, and we demonstrate the utility of multi-environment GLAMP by analyzing three representative estimators: (i) Stacked Lasso \citep{bastani2021predicting}, which serves as an early fusion method by combining all datasets at the start of learning.
 It solves an empirical risk minimization problem that takes a weighted aggregation of datasets with a usual lasso penalty; (ii) Model Averaging Estimator \citep{bastani2021predicting}, which represents a late fusion approach by combining information at the end of learning.
 It computes individual lasso estimators from the environments and then takes their weighted average; (iii) Second-step estimator \citep{li2022transfer}, which follows a pre-training and fine-tuning paradigm.
 It learns an initial estimator from all but the target environment, and then uses the target data to shrink the final estimator toward this initial one.
-To characterize the mean-squared error (MSE) of these estimators, one must account for both model and distribution shifts across environments.
-Traditional AMP frameworks have provided exact risk characterization of estimators based on data from a single distribution.
-In contrast, as we will show in Section \ref{sec:transfer}, GLAMP can handle distribution shifts, enabling a unified analysis of diverse transfer learning methods.
+As we will show in Section \ref{sec:transfer}, multi-environment GLAMP allows characterizing the mean-squared error (MSE) of these estimators by accounting for both model and distribution shifts across environments.
+It enables a unified analysis of these, and potentially a much wider range of transfer learning methods.
 We further validate our theoretical results through extensive simulations (see Figures~\ref{fig:stacked_Lasso}, \ref{fig:model_avg_Lasso}, \ref{fig:second_step_Lasso}), demonstrating remarkable accuracy even in finite samples.